Skip to main content

 Street art, galleries, walkable food corridor

-Wynwood Walls is a 10-minute walk from most hotels here, the restaurant density is high, and it sits centrally between South Beach and Downtown — though you'll need a car or rideshare to reach the beach.
+Wynwood Walls is a 10-minute walk from most hotels here.
+High restaurant density, centrally placed between South Beach and Downtown.
+You'll need a car or rideshare to reach the beach.

 Brickell